zyxdlsz/w4111-Databases/index.md

 From the CU course description,

 "The fundamentals of database design and application development using databases: entity-relationship modeling, logical design of relational databases, relational data definition and manipulation languages, SQL, XML, query processing, physical database tuning, transaction processing, security.
 Programming projects are required."

-Sections 03, H03 and V03 of _W4111 - Introduction to Databases_ focus on understanding and applying database technology,
+This section of  _W4111 - Introduction to Databases_ focus on _understanding and applying_ database technology,
 and deemphasizes the theory and algorithms.
 The course will cover underlying theory and algorithms but in less detail than other database sections at CU.
+The course will focus on implementing small SW projects using various database technology.

-The course will have for modules, each of which has sub-modules.
+The course will have four modules, each of which has sub-modules.
 Specific topics will often appear in more than one sub-module of a module and across modules.
 For example, understanding data modeling and best practices, and data schema/query are intertwined.
 The modules